Ren-ZY/RUSD/README.md

-# RUSD
+# Rust Stackoverflow Detector
-Rust Stackoverflow Detector(RUSD): A simple but powerful tool to detect stackoverflow vulnerability in Rust crates : )
+This project is aimed to detect potential stackoverflow danger.